FragLand/minestat/.github/CONTRIBUTING.md

 * Indent by 2 spaces.

-* Use Allman style for blocks.
+* Use Allman style for blocks (this is not applicable to Go unfortunately).
 For example:
    ```c
    int func()
    {